 The Goal: Remove 90% of graffiti reported by residents through Gilbert 311.

-A small percentage of the graffiti requests are not completed because the graffiti is not reachable.
+A small percentage of the graffiti requests are not completed because the graffiti is unreachable.
 It could be under a bridge, for example.

 In other cases, the Town may receive several different reports for the same piece of graffiti.